Are clients confident that their data is safe with you?

 Your customers need assurance that their data is safe.
 It is imperative to have your technology policies and procedures evaluated.
 Service Organization Control (SOC) Reports can provide this confidence to your stakeholders, customers and their auditors.

 We bring extensive skills and decades of experience in analyzing and evaluating internal control structure: we’ve been business consultants and auditors, evaluating internal controls for fifty years.
-Kaufman, Rossin assesses internal controls for more than 200 audit clients annually.
-This experience with internal controls and project management helps us perform well planned, efficient SSAE 16 Readiness services and Type I and Type II audits.
+Kaufman Rossin assesses internal controls for more than 200 audit clients annually.
+This experience with internal controls and project management helps us perform well planned, efficient readiness services and Type I and Type II audits.

 The following reports provide information about your controls to help your customers assess and address the risks associated with your services.
 (For a detailed comparison, please reference the AICPA.)

-- SOC 1 Report (SSAE 16): Report on Controls at a Service Organization Relevant to User Entities’ Internal Control over Financial Reporting
+- SOC 1 Report: Report on Controls at a Service Organization Relevant to User Entities’ Internal Control over Financial Reporting

-This report, also known as a Statement on Standards for Attestation Engagements No. 16 or SSAE 16, meets the needs of user entities’ management and auditors as they evaluate the effect of a service organization’s controls on a user entity’s financial statement assertions.
+This report meets the needs of user entities’ management and auditors as they evaluate the effect of a service organization’s controls on a user entity’s financial statement assertions.

 - SOC 2 Report: Report on Controls at a Service Organization Relevant to Security, Availability, Processing Integrity, Confidentiality or Privacy